loverboyfaisal/CTF/Writeups/TryHackMe/internal.md

 ![image](../../images/int-6_clean.png)

 It is repeated pattern in CTF machine when find this type of credentials it is SSH cred.

-So login to SSH .
+**login to SSH...**

 Now we have session with user aubreanna